mhagger/git-imerge/README.rst

 discard the
 intermediate merge commits and create a simpler history to record permanently in your project repository using either the ``finish`` or ``simplify`` command.
-The "goal" of the incremental merge can be one of the following:
+The incremental merge can be simplified in one of four ways:

 ``merge``
     keep only a simple merge of the second branch into the first